 This is a tough one for me to write about.

 Tough because the whole show was to me, no “Uncharted” movie.
 And yet I’d be lying if I say I didn’t at least enjoy some parts of it.
 That as nonsensical as the action showpieces were, I didn’t find most of them entertaining.

 But I’m being incoherent.
 Let me elaborate on what I liked and disliked about this latest, much-debated video game movie adaptation.

-On the other side of the coin … you guessed it.
+On the other side of the coin, you guessed it.
 It’s already written all over the Net too.
 Tom Holland and Mark Wahlberg were nowhere near trashy with their performances, but they were certainly not Nathan Drake or Victor Sullivan too.
 Kinda hard for me to properly explain why, though, especially for the benefit of non-gamers.
-All I can say is, their portrayals just did not invoke memories of the game for me?
+All I can say is, their portrayals just did not invoke memories of the games?

-Could be because I generally go the stealth route in the Uncharted games, so the Nate and Sully in this film version are way too confrontational, too brash and fiery for me.
+Could be because I generally go the stealth route in the Uncharted games, so the Nate and Sully in this film version were way too confrontational, too brash, and fiery for me.